 New Zealand entering World War 1

-New Zealand are often overlooked when being recognised for their military actions.
-A country that is more famous for its friendly inhabitants and beautiful lands, it is not as famous for it’s military, some people won’t know that they participated in both World War 1 and World War 2 fighting for the British Empire and her allies.
+New Zealand is often overlooked when being recognised for their military actions.
+A country that is more famous for its friendly inhabitants and beautiful lands, it is not as famous for its military, some people won’t know that they participated in both World War 1 and World War 2 fighting for the British Empire and her allies.

 When the United Kingdom declared war on Germany, New Zealand also declared war on Germany.
 From a population of just over 1 million, 100,444 people served their country during WWII, that is over 1/10 of all New Zealanders.

 New Zealands first action in WW1 – The Occupation of German Samoa

 The occupation of German Samoa is recognized as New Zealand’s first involvement in World War 1 that started in the August of 1914.
 The UK highlighted the fact that it would be an ‘imperial service’ if New Zealand forces were able to seize German Samoa as it contained a German wireless radio station; which was one of many used by the German East Asia Squadron.

 Before commencing the seize of the island, just over 1,000 soldiers stopped off at Fiji to pick up supplies and interpreters for their raid.

 Despite the Germans not officially surrendering the island, German officers never actually offered any sort of resistance.
 Thus meaning that the occupation involved no fighting.
 There have been claims made that this was the first seizure of a German territory made by the British Imperial forces, however some have said that Togoland had fallen 4 days earlier as part of the Western Africa Campaign.

 The Battle of Gallipoli, Turkey